 - Begin your official Certified Focusing Professional training when the timing is ripe for you.
-Join the Focusing Institute as a Trainer-in-Training.
+Join the Focusing Institute as a Trainee with me as your Coordinator.
 Select a second Mentor.
 Complete your personal learning plan on your Certification Journey Chart.
 Schedule initial self-assessment.

 - Proceed with your learning plan.
 Update mentors and keep track of progress on your chart.
 Schedule second self-assessment when you have a sense of ‘half-way there’.

 - Proceed with your learning plan, open to adjustments of more or less.
 Update mentors and keep track of progress on your chart.
 Schedule your final self-assessment when you have a sense of completion.
 Celebrate your achievements & new sense of self!